neosyon/SimpTextAlign/README.md

 *subLvAlignmentStrategy*:

 *embeddingsTxtFile*: the embeddings using the classical word2vec txt format with a first line with the number of embeddings and embedding length and the next lines containing the embeddings.
-This file is only required with WAVG and CWASA.
+This file is only required with *WAVG* and *CWASA*.

 ## Custom dataset